mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 #.
 A write begins on an application thread.
 #.
 The server restarts.
 #.
 The application thread receives a non-timeout network error.
 #.
-The application thread acquires the lock on the.
+The application thread acquires the lock on the TopologyDescription, marks
-   TopologyDescription, marks the Server as Unknown, and releases the lock.
+   the Server as Unknown, and releases the lock.
 #.
 The monitor re-checks the server and marks it Primary and its pool
    as "ready".
 #.
 Several other application threads enter the WaitQueue of the